Last updated on November 21st, 2018

 Also, it’s not possible to do in a single day.
 Hiring a professional graphic designer and changing the typography or design of your logo isn’t just the only part, but one of the many parts.
 It takes proper planning, market research, understanding of consumer market and a lot more.
 And the donut company, after considering each element, is all set for the major overhaul.

 Identifying why a company needs to rebrand is the first requisite.
 It will help decide the type of rebrand strategy it needs, and that will work best to achieve its goals.
-It can redefine the brand identity or present it with a fresh approach.
+It can redefine the brand identity, graphic design services or present it with a fresh approach.
 There are many reasons for which companies take the route of rebranding.
 It may include the brand’s goals moving toward a new direction, merger or acquisition, trying to be noticeable in a crowded market, or modernizing a brand that no longer resonates with the target audience.

 Depending on the message a brand would like to convey, the rebranding strategy falls into two categories: